Philippine Military Academy: History

-In 1998, a proclamation by the President of the Philippines, while acknowledging the academy's roots lay with the 1905 founding of the Philippine Constabulary school, changed the official celebration day of the academy to October 25, in honor of the Academia Militar which was established on October 25, 1898, in Malolos, Bulacan.
+In 1998, a proclamation by President Joseph Estrada, while acknowledging the academy's roots lay with the 1905 founding of the Philippine Constabulary school, changed the official celebration day of the academy to October 25, in honor of the Academia Militar which was established on October 25, 1898, in Malolos, Bulacan.
 Other sources have since acknowledged this change.
 The Academia Militar was opened during the establishment of the insurgent First Philippine Republic.
 It was closed on January 20, 1899, before the Philippine–American War and thus was the first ever all-Filipino military academy to be established.